istobran/Pummelchen/README.md

 Final Word
 ==========
-Thanks for 10 years of fun with this game.
+Thanks for 12 years of fun with this game !

 Pummelchen